||1 year ago|

 |web||1 year ago|

 |main.go||1 year ago|

 My Very Own CI-server (Continuous Integration).
-With it you can build Git-repositories with webhooks, i.e. whenever commits are pushed or on the press of a button.
+With it you can build Git-repositories with webhooks, i.e. whenever commits are pushed, new versions released or on the press of a button.

 mvoCI aims to be simple and do as much as is necessary and nothing more.
-No Plugins, no Modules, no 500 MB of RAM eaten (your mileage may vary).
+It aims to have a small memory footprint, be easy to use and understand.

-Be advised, that mvoCI has shell access.
-It is your responsibility to secure your machine from damage by mvoCI.
+Be advised, that mvoCI uses shell access for its building routines.
+It is your responsibility to secure your machine from damage or data leakage by mvoCI.

 You need a database server, or use SQLite as database backend.
 You may use one of the following:

 - MySQL / MariaDB